ArtezGDA/Course-Material/Lesson_09_Scraping_Notes.md

 ----

-There are still a few problema:
+There are still a few problems:

-cat cities.json | grep "page does"
+`cat cities.json | grep "page does"`

-> "citiesList": "List of cities in Somaliland (page does not exist)"
+`> "citiesList": "List of cities in Somaliland (page does not exist)"`

 So also we need to filter out the non-existing pages with list of cities.
 To bad for Somaliland, but we'll have to ignore it.

 ----

 Also, there is still a problem with:

 - Kenya
 - Netherlands
 - Northern Cyprus